ebuchman/blog/content/posts/bills-intro.md

 namely, whether it was really a *bill* (issued by a creditor, "you owe me, here's the bill") or a *note* (issued by a debtor, "i owe you").
 The distinction is important because it reflects a difference in where the credit actually originates and how the credit extension is managed in the banking system.
-And as we'll see, unlike bills, notes can circulate more easily, and unlike notes, bills can "hide" the potentially blasphemous credit nature of the instrument behind the reality of legal exchange.
+As we'll see, unlike bills, notes can circulate more easily, and unlike notes, bills can "hide" the potentially blasphemous credit nature of the instrument behind the reality of legal exchange (lending with interest was mostly illegal for much of this period).

 The problem is that bills of exchange through history sometimes appear to go one way, and sometimes the other.
 My thesis is that the archetypal *polarity* of what people call a “bill of exchange” actually